-Institute of Oriental Medicine (IOM) is dedicated to improve the health and quality of health care by providing exemplary educations.
+Institute of Oriental Medicine (IOM) is dedicated to improve the health and quality of health care by providing exemplary Traditional Chinese Medicine (TCM) education, Dietary and Tu Na Massage Therapy Education.
 IOM is committed to promote academic and clinical advancement through equipping students with intellectual, analytical, and critical capabilities and enabling students to pursue lifelong learning to become compassionate, ethical and devoted health care professionals.